CompB09/Arhitecture-Proteus/README.md

 * Project 2
 > We used ground so we can stabilize and do not get errors

+* Project 3
-Project 3 - normal circuit with 3 inputs
+> Normal circuit with 3 inputs

+* Full Adder
-Full Adder - changed all the gates with NAND for and then with NOR in the same project with the full adder
+> Changed all the gates with NAND for and then with NOR in the same project with the full adder